jonhjelm/docs-and-training/infrastructure_overview/getting_access.md

 # Getting access
 ## Where to find the portal
-The CloudFlow platform portal in CloudiFacturing is available under https://api.hetcomp.org.
+The SemWES platform portal in CloudiFacturing is available under https://api.hetcomp.org.

 Note that the portal is a development version which will eventually be replaced.